The Janssen Way

 Our interactions with HCPs and healthcare organisations (HCOs) are governed by strict internal principles that are in line with all existing regulations and our ethical approach.
 Our internal processes, underpinned by the values enshrined in our company Credo, include comprehensive training for all employees, standardised systems for the review and approval of transactions with HCPs, ongoing monitoring and audits.

-Now that the additional Disclosure Code of EFPIA (The European Federation of Pharmaceutical Industries and Associations) has been implemented, Janssen is disclosing publicly any transfers of value (ToV) Janssen has made to HCPs and HCOs, which are always set out in a written agreement.
+As a member of EFPIA (The European Federation of Pharmaceutical Industries and Associations), Janssen publicly discloses any transfers of value (ToV) Janssen has made to HCPs and HCOs, which are always set out in a written agreement.

 The ToVs to HCPs and HCOs that we disclose can be categorised into three key areas: 1.
 Supporting Education 2.
 Fee for services; 3.
 R&D transfer of value related to the planning and conducting of studies.